 negotiation auto

+An explanation of the fields used in this configuration is as follows:

-Configure “redundancy rii” (Redundant Interface Identifier) which config is mandatory & used for generating a VMAC)
+Configure “redundancy rii” (Redundant Interface Identifier) which configuration is mandatory & used for generating a VMAC)

+The same rii ID value must be used on the interface of each router that has the same VIP

 Configure the RG group employed, as well as the VIP assigned to this physical interface

-If the interface is used as RG’s control interface, it is recommended to configure BFD (Bidirectional Forwarding Detection) to improve faster failure detection

-Note: From XE3.3 version onwards it is mandatory to use separate interface for redundancy.
-Ie. Interface used for traffic cannot be used for HA keep alives and checkpointing.
+Note: It is mandatory to use separate interface for redundancy.
+Ie. Interface used for traffic cannot be used for HA keep-alives and checkpointing.
 In this example, Gigabit interface 0/0/2 is used for checkpointing.

 Step 4: Configure SIP Binding

-Configure CUBE to bind SIP messages to the interface that is configured with a Virtual IP address (VIP) for the RG group employed
+Configure CUBE to bind SIP messages to the interface that is configured with a Virtual IP address (VIP) for the RG group employed.

 dial-peer voice 1 voip